The Florida Travel Guide

 The Ten Safest Places in Florida

 Florida is the third largest state in the union.
-We have over 65,000 square miles of territory, 21 million people and cities will hundreds of thousands of residents.
+We have over 65,000 square miles of territory, 21 million people and cities with hundreds of thousands of residents.
 It makes sense that some areas are historically safe due to location, police presence and type of residents.

 Our information is based on crime data with particular focus on violent crime, type of location and common sense.
 Here is our list of the safest places (cities or areas) in Florida.